230701177/Fundamentals_Of_Machine_Learning/README.md

 This repository contains 10 laboratory experiments covering important Machine Learning concepts and algorithms.

 #### Included Experiments
-- Experiment 1 – Introduction to ML
+- Experiment 1(a): A Python Program to Implement Univariate, Bivariate and Multivariate Regression
-- Experiment 2 – Data Preprocessing
+- Experiment 1(b): A Python Program to Implement Data Cleaning
+- Experiment 2: A Python Program to Implement Least Square Method
-- Experiment 3 – Regression Techniques
+- Experiment 3: A Python Program to Implement Logistic Regression
-- Experiment 4 – Classification Algorithms
-- Experiment 5 – Clustering
-- Experiment 6 – Decision Trees
-- Experiment 7 – Naive Bayes
+- Experiment 4: A Python Program to Implement Single Layer Perceptron
+- Experiment 5: A Python Program to Implement Multi Layer Perceptron
-- Experiment 8 – Support Vector Machine
+- Experiment 6: A Python Program to Implement Support Vector Machine
-- Experiment 9 – Neural Networks
-- Experiment 10 – Model Evaluation

----

-### 3. Observation Note
-Contains the observation record PDF including:
-- Aim
-- Procedure
-- Code
-- Output
-- Result
+- Experiment 7: A Python Program to Implement Decision Tree
+- Experiment 8: A Python Program to Implement Boosting
+- Experiment 9(a): A Python Program to Implement K-Nearest Neighbor
+- Experiment 9(b): A Python Program to Implement K-Means Clustering
+- Experiment 10: A Python Program to Implement Principal Component Analysis (PCA)

 ---